Expertise and Funding Available to Support Community Revitalization in Vermont’s Small Towns.

 Villages are an essential part of our communities, Vermont’s identity, and its future.
 The Village Trust Initiative launched in 2024 offering expertise and funding to help 20 small towns create or bolster a local community trust organization and take on a transformational revitalization project in their village.
 These projects could be the revitalization of a general store, the creation of a community center, the renovation of a large historic home into village-scale housing and more.
 All community-minded ideas that meet a critical community need are welcome.

-The Preservation Trust of Vermont (PTV), Vermont Council on Rural Development (VCRD) and the Vermont Community Foundation (VCF) are pleased to announce the first cohort of communities selected for the Village Trust Initiative:
+The Preservation Trust of Vermont (PTV), Vermont Council on Rural Development (VCRD) and the Vermont Community Foundation (VCF) are pleased to announce applications for the third and final cohort are now open.

-• Greensboro Bend: church and parsonage adaptive reuse project (Orleans County)
+- Greensboro Community Trust: church and parsonage adaptive reuse project (Orleans County)

-• West Fairlee: Bean Hall Community Center project (Orange County)
+- West Fairlee Community Trust: Bean Hall Community Center project (Orange County)

-• Braintree: Snowsville Hotel housing and community space project (Orange County)
+- Snowsville Community Trust: Snowsville housing and community space project (Braintree, Orange County)

 The Village Trust Initiative is made possible with a $10 million Congressionally Directed Spending award from Sen. Patrick Leahy’s office in 2023 and will provide selected communities throughout the state with substantial planning and implementation funding.
 Each community will be supported by the Village Trust Initiative program through technical assistance from all three partner organizations, funding to support the pre-development of the project, and significant capital investment to launch the project forward.